U.S. to seek extradition of Mexican drug kingpin Guzman

 A spokesman for the Mexican attorney general's office declined to comment on the extradition request.
 President Enrique Pena Nieto's office could not immediately be reached for comment.

-Guzman, 56, was captured in a pre-dawn raid on a seaside condominium in the northwestern tourist resort and fishing and shrimp-processing center of Mazatlan, around 135 miles from Guzman's suspected base in Culiacan.
+Guzman, 56, was captured in a pre-dawn raid on a seaside condominium in the northwestern tourist resort and fishing and shrimp-processing centre of Mazatlan, around 135 miles (220 km) from Guzman's suspected base in Culiacan.

 Nearly 80,000 people have been killed in the last seven years with much of the violence in western and northern regions that have long been key smuggling routes.